astropy/pyregion/doc/users/overview.rst

 ShapeList.get_filter method returns the filter from the parsed region.
-The filter is meant to be used in the image coordinate, thus convert the coodinate to the image coordinate before calling get_filter. ::
+The filter is meant to be used in the image coordinate, thus you need to convert the region to the image coordinate before calling get_filter. ::

     r2 = pyregion.parse(region_string).as_imagecoord(f[0].header)